linode/docs/docs/guides/development/frameworks/appsmith/deploy-appsmith-docker/index.md

 Appsmith vs Budibase, on the other hand, comes down to emphasis and audience.
 Both are open-source solutions.
 But Budibase aims more completely to make application development visual.
 It is a "code optional" solution primarily with system administrators and other non-developer IT fields in mind.

-Appsmith, on the other hand, aims to provide a solution to help developers to quickly build complex internal applications.
+Appsmith, on the other hand, aims to provide a solution to help developers build complex internal applications more quickly and easily.
 It provides a balance of graphical design and coded logic to simplify UI design without sacrificing application control.

 ## How to Deploy Appsmith with Docker

-The official method supported for deploying a self-hosted Appsmith instance is through Docker.
+The official method supported for deploying a self-hosted Appsmith instance is through Docker Compose.
 And that is the method used here, with all the steps you need to get your own instance up and running.

 {{< note >}}
 These steps have been tested on Ubuntu 22.04.
 However, the Docker commands should apply equally on other distributions, such as Debian and CentOS.
-The section on installing Docker includes how to do so for these distributions as well.
+The section on installing Docker also includes information on how to do so for these and other distributions.
 {{< /note >}}

 ### Installing Docker